KamabokoDesign/shopify-quickstart/README.md

 shopify theme serve
 ```

-If you run into a bug like below, take a look at our [Errors & Fixes](#errors) section.
+If you run into a bug like below:
 ```
 ✗ You are not authorized to edit themes on DOMAIN.
 Make sure you are a user of that store, and allowed to edit themes.
 ```
+Follow the [Errors & Fixes](#errors) for a solution.

 ## Developing your theme